dotnet/docs-aspire/docs/fundamentals/app-host-overview.md

        .WithReference(cache);
 ```

 The "webfrontend" project resource uses <xref:Aspire.Hosting.ResourceBuilderExtensions.WithReference%2A> to add a dependency on the "cache" container resource.
 These dependencies can represent connection strings or [service discovery](../service-discovery/overview.md) information.
 In the preceding example, an environment variable is injected into the "webfronend" resource with the name `ConnectionStrings__cache`.
-This environment variable contains a connection string that the webfrontend can use to connect to redis via the .NET Aspire Redis component, for example, `ConnectionStrings__cache="localhost:62354"`.
+This environment variable contains a connection string that the webfrontend can use to connect to redis via the .NET Aspire Redis integration, for example, `ConnectionStrings__cache="localhost:62354"`.

 ### Connection string and endpoint references